JocysCom/UMQF/MORA/analysis/bible/entities/serpent-actions.md

 ### 1 Eve - deceived into mortality

+Context: The serpent deceived Eve into eating the forbidden fruit, leading to her loss of immortality and expulsion from Eden.

 - ΔOS = -0.50 (Loss of immortality/paradise)
 - VSA (Advanced)
   - Recognition 0.07 (Advanced)